Choosing a Volunteer Abroad Organisation

 Operates in the same way as a travel agency, only the tourists are volunteers.

-Volunteers are sent to partners projects overseas.
+They send volunteers to partners projects overseas.

 For profit – none of your money likely goes to the charity cause.